Discovery Cove reviews and photos from the all inclusive resort where you can swim with dolphins in Orlando!

 After the Dolphin Encounter and Shark Swim, it was time to enjoy the new Animal Trek private tour.

-The Animal Trek tour just started in Summer 2018.
-We were told that it’s very similar to the Trainer for a Day program that you can get at SeaWorld, only it’s condensed into about 1.5 hours.
+We were told that Animal Trek is very similar to the Trainer for a Day program that you can get at SeaWorld, only it’s condensed into about 30 minutes.

-Animal Trek is $79 to add to the base of your Discovery Cove day ticket price.
+In 2022, the cost of Animal Trek is $79 and added to the base of your Discovery Cove day ticket price.

 The only thing that I wish was different about Animal Trek is that it was right after being soaking wet all morning!
 For a tour that offers so many photo opportunities, we were feeling pretty un-photogenic, with wet clothes, knotted hair and no makeup. 😉 So if you care about getting Christmas-card perfect photos of the kiddos with a sloth, then make sure you have time to get yourself pretty beforehand.

 Note: In 2022, the Swimming with Sharks and Animal Trek experiences are offered at the same time.
 So you no longer can do both in one day.

 - Birds in the Aviary (including macaws)

 As is with everything at Discovery Cove, animal encounters can’t be guaranteed.
 If the animal doesn’t want to do an interaction, they aren’t going to force them.
 So just keep that in mind.

 In the Aviary, we had a private time scheduled to be surrounded by the birds and feeding them.
 The bird feeding experience is available to all Discovery Cove guests free of charge.
 However, the Animal Trek tour blocks off the Aviary room for just the tour participants for a small amount of time so it’s less crowded.

 Plus, you get some photo opps with colorful birds that you won’t normally find in the Aviary!